jgruberf5/bigiq-cloudinit/README.md

 The `bigiq_image_builder` container uses open source tools to:

 - decompress the downloaded BIG-IQ image archive for all archives found in the `/BIGIQImages` volume mount (see mounts below) directory
-- bind the TMOS disk image partitions
+- bind the BIG-IQ disk image partitions
 - mount the logical volumes for `/config`, `/usr`, `/var`, and `/shared` from the bound BIG-IQ file systems
 - copies files specified in the `image_path_files` file directory structure into the BIG-IQ image
 - creates a distribution archive ready for upload to your virtualization image storage services

 When you run the `bigiq_image_patcher` container from this repository's root directory, it will find the `image_path_files` directory structure and patch your images with the files found within.
 This repository's `image_path_files` directory structure is designed to inject all three of `bigiq-cloudinit` modules and patch the `/config/startup` configuration file to load the `bigiq-cloudinit` modules properly when BIG-IQ boots.

-The open source tools used in the container are all user space utilities, thus the container requires no special privileges other then write access to the directory where your downloaded TMOS disk archives are mounted (`/BIGIQImages` see below).
+The open source tools used in the container are all user space utilities, thus the container requires no special privileges other then write access to the directory where your downloaded BIG-IQ disk archives are mounted (`/BIGIQImages` see below).

 #### Expected Docker Volume Mounts for the `tmos_image_builder` Container ####

 The docker container uses the mount points listed below.
-Your TMOS image archives folder should be mounted as a volume to the container's `/BIGIQImages` directory.
+Your BIG-IQ image archives folder should be mounted as a volume to the container's `/BIGIQImages` directory.

 | Docker Volume Mount | Required | Description |
 | --------------------- | ----- | ---------- |